 Bluegrass Discovery – THURSDAY Evening 25th July

-During the run up to Bluegrass weekend we will be hosting 'Bluegrass Discovery' with free events scattered around Poole and Bournemouth featuring many of our artists playing over the weekend.
-Where you can sample the flavour of the Festival.
+On the Thursday before Bluegrass weekend we will be hosting 'Bluegrass Discovery' with FREE events scattered around Poole and Bournemouth featuring many of our Top Artists who will playing over the weekend.
+This is where you can sample the flavour of the Festival.
 These events are very popular will be FREE, we recommend you get there Early !! – All events commence 8pm approx.

-Bermuda Triangle 10 Parr St Ashley Cross Poole BH14 0JY - TBC
+Bermuda Triangle - I See Hawks in LA + support Ashley Cross Poole BH14 0JY

-Firkin Shed – 279 Holdenhurst Rd, Bournemouth BH8 8BZ - TBC
+Firkin Shed – Rachel Harrington Band 279 Holdenhurst Rd, Bournemouth BH8 8BZ

 REAL ALES & CIDERS

 We always spend a good deal of time selecting the very best of Beers and Ciders from top craft brewers, locally and further afield.
-This year we have some ‘rare visitors’ Farmageddon from Northern Ireland including the infamous Gorse and Anzac.
-The Hanged Man and North Coast Voodoo are from small batch surfer brewer Justin from the Madrigal Brewery Lynmouth North Devon.
-Then there is Dark Revolution, Tapstone, local boys Brewshack, Hattie Brown and Corbel and Session from 8 Arch.
-Then there is the Ciders, all the favs plus Lulworth Skipper, Silly Mo from Sussex, Draggon Fly from Meon Valley and Bumble Bee ! - want more, well your better get here nice and early !
+In 2017 we had some ‘rare visitors’ Farmageddon from Northern Ireland including the infamous Gorse and Anzac.
+The Hanged Man and North Coast Voodoo from small batch surfer brewer Justin from the Madrigal Brewery in North Devon.
+Also Dark Revolution, Tapstone, local boys Brewshack, Hattie Brown and 8 Arch.
+Ciders, all the favs plus Silly Mo from Sussex, and Meon Valley and Bumble Bee ! so watch this space for the 2019 Collection.